YiLimath/YiLimath.github.io/_pages/agent-system/memory-management.md

 to write, how to retrieve it, how to expire it, and how to correct a stale record; storing every message is not a design.

+## Reference basis

+The pattern is Gulli, *Agentic Design Patterns*, Chapter 8, and Dibia, *Designing Multi-Agent Systems*, Chapter 4, Sections 4.7 and 4.8.
+Long-term memory and context management are also treated as application patterns by Lakshmanan and Hapke in *Generative AI Design Patterns*, Chapter 8.

 ## Figure

 ![Memory management pattern](/images/agent-system/09-memory-management.svg)